airbnb/streamalert/docs/source/index.rst

 Computer security teams use StreamAlert to scan terabytes of log data every day for incident detection and response.

-Incoming log data will be classified and then processed by the StreamAlert rules engine running in your AWS account.
-Rule matches are reported to one or more alert outputs:
+Incoming log data will be classified and processed by the rules engine.
+Alerts are then sent to one or more outputs.

 .. figure:: ../images/sa-high-level-arch.png
   :alt: StreamAlert High Level Architecture
   :align: center
   :target: _images/sa-high-level-arch.png

-  (Click to enlarge)
+  (click to enlarge)

 ********